West Linton

 West Linton (Baile Linne Ruairidh) is a village and civil parish in southern Scotland, on the A702.
-It is in the county of Peeblesshire (also known as Tweeddale) and the Scottish Borders council area.
+It is situated within the historic county of Peeblesshire and the Scottish Borders council area.
 Many of its residents are commuters, owing to the village's proximity to Edinburgh, which is 16 mi to the north-east.
-West Linton has a long history, and holds an annual traditional festival called The Whipman Play.
+West Linton has a long history, and holds an annual traditional festival called the Whipman Play.

 Prehistory and archaeology

 There is considerable evidence of the pre-historic occupation of the area.
-A right-of-way through the foothills of the Pentland Hills follows an important pre-historic routeway linking the Upper Clyde valley with the estuary of the River Forth.
+A right-of-way through the foothills of the Pentland Hills follows an important pre-historic routeway linking the upper Clyde Valley with the estuary of the River Forth.
 It is marked in this section by two large Bronze Age cairns, one of them being the best preserved example of its kind in the country.
 In 1994, a Bronze Age cemetery was excavated at the Westwater Reservoir.
 Significant artefacts were discovered, including several beakers and an important lead necklace.

 Archaeological work between 1993 and 1998 at Siller Holes, West Linton, found evidence of lead mining from the 12th to 14th centuries.
 Documented reference to the site only occurred in the late 16th century, so it is unknown who was undertaking the mining.

 History

 The village is of ancient origin.
 It was historically named Linton Roderick, Linton Rutherick and Linton, the latter meaning "town on the lin or pool", presumably referring to its location on the Lyne Water.

-The town was renamed to "West Linton" in order to distinguish it from the village of East Linton, located in East Lothian.
+At some point, the village was renamed to West Linton in order to distinguish it from East Linton in East Lothian.